leahvdh/survai/README.md

 File descriptions:

-survAI.Rmd contains the code for reproducing statistics and charts in the paper.
+survAI.Rmd contains the code for reproducing statistics and charts in the paper in R.

 survai.csv contains the corresponding data, including the quantitative variables of the paper codings.